scalatra/scalatra-website/guides/atmosphere.md

   case Connected =>
 ```

-And you could notify clients with an implementation like this:
+You can notify clients with an implementation like this:

 ```scala
   case Connected =>